-AI in Inventory Management: Putting AI to Work to Optimize your Inventory
+AI in Inventory Management: Using to Optimize your Inventory

 Perhaps Mick Jagger and Keith Richards of the Rolling Stones really were on to something in 1965 when they first sang “I Can’t Get No Satisfaction,” especi